Analogical models: Generalisation

 Many applications of dynamical models convert all energy domains in the system into an electrical circuit and then proceed to analyse the complete system in the electrical domain.
 There are, however, more generalised methods of representation.
 One such representation is through the use of bond graphs, introduced by Henry M. Paynter in 1960.
 It is usual to use the force-voltage analogy (impedance analogy) with bond graphs, but it is not a requirement to do so.
 Likewise Trent used a different representation (linear graphs) and his representation has become associated with the force-current analogy (mobility analogy), but again this is not mandatory.

 Some authors discourage the use of domain specific terminology for the sake of generalisation.
 For instance, because much of the theory of dynamical analogies arose from electrical theory the power conjugate variables are sometimes called V-type and I-type according to whether they are analogs of voltage or current respectively in the electrical domain.
 Likewise, the Hamiltonian variables are sometimes called generalised momentum and generalised displacement according to whether they are analogs of momentum or displacement in the mechanical domain.

 Electronic circuit analogies

+Functional analogs

+Functional analogs (or functional analogues) are entities (models, representations, etc.) that can be replaced, to fulfill the same function.
+When the entities in question are formally represented by black boxes, the concept of analog is related to "same behavior": they take the same output sequence when submitted to the same input sequence.